-Heavy-duty multi-tools weight around 300g or more and come with security locking systems for safe use, while lighter multi-tools with just some basic features can weight as little as 20g.
+Heavy-duty multi-tools weigh around 300g or more and come with secure locking systems for safe use, while lighter multi-tools with just some basic features can weigh as little as 20g.
 Light multi-tools are compact and convenient for backpacking (they can be worn on a belt or attached to a backpack strap) but are not as tough and durable as the heavier models.

 Multi-purpose tools eliminate the need to carry separate tools and are useful for most purposes such as cutting cord, opening food packets or making repairs.
 Though their blades lack the ergonomics and stability of fixed-blade knives and may look tiny, they can, basically, do everything knives are supposed to do.